ekera/quaspy/README.md

    [Examples](examples/factoring-rsa.ipynb) | [Documentation](docs/factoring/rsa/README.md)

+All modules, classes, methods and functions in [Quaspy](https://github.com/ekera/quaspy) are [documented](docs/README.md) using [Python3](https://www.python.org) docstrings.

-[Quaspy](https://github.com/ekera/quaspy) does not implement support for tradeoffs in the aforementioned algorithms.
+Note that [Quaspy](https://github.com/ekera/quaspy) does not implement support for tradeoffs in the aforementioned algorithms.
 Support for tradeoffs may potentially be added in the future.
-For the time being, see instead the [Qunundrum](https://www.github.com/ekera/qunundrum) suite of MPI programs.

-Portions of [Quaspy](https://github.com/ekera/quaspy) are inherited from the [factoritall](https://www.github.com/ekera/factoritall) repository.
+For the time being, see instead the [Qunundrum](https://www.github.com/ekera/qunundrum) repository with its suite of MPI programs.
+Note furthermore that portions of [Quaspy](https://github.com/ekera/quaspy) are inherited from the [Factoritall](https://www.github.com/ekera/factoritall) repository.

-[Quaspy](https://github.com/ekera/quaspy) is a work in progress.
-[Quaspy](https://github.com/ekera/quaspy) is not yet published to the [Python3](https://www.python.org) repository, and may be subject to major changes without prior notice.
+[Quaspy](https://github.com/ekera/quaspy) is a work in progress, and may be subject to major changes without prior notice.

-All modules, classes, methods and functions are [documented](docs/README.md) using [Python3](https://www.python.org) docstrings.

-The [Quaspy](https://github.com/ekera/quaspy) library was developed for academic research purposes.
+[Quaspy](https://github.com/ekera/quaspy) was developed for academic research purposes.
 It grew out of our research project in an organic manner as research questions were posed and answered.
 It is distributed "as is" without warranty of any kind, either expressed or implied.
 For further details, see the [license](LICENSE.md).

 ## Prerequisites
 To install [Python3](https://www.python.org) under [Ubuntu 22.04 LTS](https://releases.ubuntu.com/22.04), along with required dependencies, execute: